How Do I Test My Well Water in a Lab?

 Ultimate Guide to Well Water Contaminants

-How to Collect Your Well Water Sample
+How to Test Your Well Water

-The water sampling itself is usually straight-forward, but remember to follow your test’s instructions carefully.
+Remember to follow your test’s instructions carefully.
 The decisions you make during sampling can affect your results.

-• Choose WHERE to sample
+Choose WHERE to Sample

-If you have a water filter you need to decide whether to test the filtered or unfiltered water.
+If you have a water filter, you need to decide whether to test the filtered or unfiltered water.
 You can opt to buy two test kits and run a filter performance test, analyzing the water filter before and after installation.

-• Choose WHEN to sample
+Choose WHEN to Sample

 The time of day you collect your water sample can also impact your results.